MichaelBrew/bbc-football-stats/README.md

 First navigate to the root folder, then use the following command:
 > scrapy crawl results -o results.json

-This will output the past results available from the club's BBC page into a JSON file called results.json.
+This will output the past results available from the club's BBC page into a JSON file called results.json, looking like:
+> {"date": " Sun 28 Dec ", "awayTeam": "Bolton", "homeTeam": "Huddersfield", "score": " 2-1 ", "competition": " Championship  "}

 Just replace 'results' in that command with the name of other spiders in order to invoke them.

 ## Contact